 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: Buyers who want to understand why body scan matters for fit accuracy and why some massage chairs feel better aligned than others.
+Who this guide is for: Buyers who want to understand why body scan matters for massage chair fit accuracy, especially around the neck, shoulders, and upper back.

-How this guide was prepared: This article was prepared by reviewing how manufacturers and manuals describe body scan and shoulder detection, then translating those features into practical home-use terms.
+How this guide was prepared: This article was prepared by reviewing how massage chair manufacturers and manuals describe body scan, shoulder detection, and manual adjustment, then translating those features into practical home-use terms.

 Body scan is the chair’s way of figuring out where your body sits inside the massage area before the session starts.
-Most chairs do this at the beginning of an auto program, when the rollers or sensors move into position and “read” your upper body.
+Most chairs do this at the beginning of an auto program, when the rollers or sensors move into position and read your upper-body alignment.

 In plain English, the chair is usually trying to answer a few basic questions: